WhoAboutYT/DiscordTicketsFastDump/README.md

 3. Use `vcpkg install` to install the dependencies.
 (Install [vcpkg](https://learn.microsoft.com/en-us/vcpkg/get_started/overview) if you don't have it)
 4. Build.
 Only tested with the MSVC Compiler.
 5. Run the produced executable.

+## How to Use - Running

+For Pre-Releases, Enter the Decryption key, and the HEX, then press enter.

+For Releases, I plan to add a input for a dumped.json file and then a decrypted.json file.